cml87/weblogic1/README.md

 camilo   1255608 1255572  6 15:42 pts/2    00:00:52 /usr/lib/jvm/jdk1.8.0_191/bin/java -server -Xms256m -Xmx512m -XX:CompileThreshold=8000 -cp /home/camilo/Oracle/Middleware/Oracle_Home/wlserver/server/lib/weblogic-launcher.jar -Dlaunch.use.env.classpath=true -Dweblogic.Name=Server1 -Djava.security.policy=/home/camilo/Oracle/Middleware/Oracle_Home/wlserver/server/lib/weblogic.policy -Djava.system.class.loader=com.oracle.classloader.weblogic.LaunchClassLoader -javaagent:/home/camilo/Oracle/Middleware/Oracle_Home/wlserver/server/lib/debugpatch-agent.jar -da -Dwls.home=/home/camilo/Oracle/Middleware/Oracle_Home/wlserver/server -Dweblogic.home=/home/camilo/Oracle/Middleware/Oracle_Home/wlserver/server -Dweblogic.management.server=http://ITMILKLR0025L:7001 weblogic.Server
 ```

+When we start a managed server in a domain, it will try to connect to the admin server of the domain, to fetch the most current configuration the admin server has set for it.
+However, we can start a managed server with the admin server of the domain off.
+The managed server will be started in "Managed Server independence mode".

 The node manager is used to perform operations on remote servers, such as to start them.
 With regard the to start-up operation, Weblogic considers all servers as remote servers.
 Therefore, to start them from the console, they need to have the node manager process running on them.
 The admin server will send a signal to the node manager and the later will start the wl server on that machine.

+## Scripts

+startManagedWebLogic.sh -> startWebLogic.sh -> setDomainEnv.sh

+Script setDomainEnv.sh allows defined the options we pass to the JVM and environment variables.